I am a Zivver admin

 In privacy laws, such as the GDPR access control and data retention are important requirements.
 Typically, personal data cannot be processed or shared without a reason.
 Zivver helps organizations to comply with the requirements in GDPR for data access and deletion, and with country-specific regulations.
 Examples include the UK NCSC, Dutch NTA 7516.

-In the Zivver platform, senders of a message are in control of to whom and how long data are accessible.
+In Zivver, there are functions that affect the access to data by stakeholders.
+Some of these functions are available to senders.
+Others are available to admins of the organization.
+Senders of a message are in control of to whom and how long data are accessible.
 In addition, organizational controls exist that can affect data access and retention.

 What are the consequences?